Spring Conference

 NRCSA General Members Meeting

 This session will comprise the General Members Meeting for NRCSA.
 Nominations for leadership positions and an update on NRCSA services and programs will be presented.
-Presented by Jack Moles & Mark Lenihan; Executive Director & President, NRCSA
+Presented by Jack Moles & Dr. Heather Nebesniak; NRCSA & Ord Public Schools

 NRCSA Legislative Update

 In this session Executive Director Jack Moles will provide an update on the current legislative activity and NRCSA’s participation within the process, including the efforts of Nebraska United for Property Tax Relief and Education.
 Topics covered will also include school finance activity, property tax relief measures, the efforts of other education related groups, federal legislation, and more.
-Presented by Jack Moles & Russ Westerhold; Executive Director, NRCSA & NRCSA Lobbyist
+Presented by Jack Moles & Russ Westerhold; NRCSA

 School Finance 101

 This session will discuss the basics of school finance.
 The major factors of the formula (various adjustments and allowances, comparison arrays, etc) will be discussed and explained.
-This session will also cover the eleven different funds used by schools..
-Presented by Kevin Lyons; Nebraska Department of Education
+This session will also cover the eleven different funds used by schools.
+Presented by Michelle Cartwright; Nebraska Dept. of Education

 School Finance Update

-This session will provide information on all relevant current school finance happenings including; Legislative work addressing issues related to the state aid formula, aid certification, etc. We will also be covering ESSER updates and possibly adding in a bad joke or two!
-Presented by Bryce Wilson; Nebraska Department of Education
+This session will provide information on all relevant current school finance happenings including; Legislative work addressing issues related to the state aid formula, aid certification, property tax authority and possibly adding in a bad joke or two!
+Presented by Bryce Wilson; Nebraska Dept. of Education

 So What Makes a Good Board Member